ezgigm/Project4_Store_Sales_Forecasting/README.md

  **CSV Files:**

- The raw data files which obtained by Kaggle can be found ;
+ The raw data files which obtained from Kaggle can be found ;

  https://github.com/ezgigm/Project4_Store_Sales_Forecasting/tree/master/Raw%20Data